RegardsOss/RegardsOss.github.io/REGARDS-docs/frontend/plugins/plugin-services.md

   }
 ```

-#### Provided runtime configuration
+### Provided runtime configuration

 When launched, the service plugin main component receives the property `configuration`.
 That object reprensents the runtime configuration.
-It has the following fields.
+It has the following fields:
 * `static`: *{object}* This field contains administator parameters value.
 The keys are *parameter names* and the values are those the administrator entered, with the type specified in package-info.
 Every parameter that was marked as `required` is granted here to be defined (never null nor undefined).
 Other ones should be checked before being used.
 * `dynamic`: *{object}* This field contains user parameters value.
 It works exactly the same than static field.

-#### Provided runtime target
+### Provided runtime target

 When launched, the service plugin main component receives the property `runtimeTarget`.
-That object represents the plugin target. it can be of either types:
+That object represents the plugin target.
+Its type can be one of:
 * `One entity target` (enumerated type: RuntimeTargetTypes.ONE), if the service application mode contains "ONE"
 * `Many entities target` (enumerated type: RuntimeTargetTypes.MANY), if the service application mode contains "MANY"
 * `Query target` (enumerated type: RuntimeTargetTypes.QUERY), if the service application mode contains "MANY"

+Notes:
-note: RuntimeTargetTypes is exported as a field of `AccessDomain`, in module `regardsoss/domain`
+* RuntimeTargetTypes is exported as a field of `AccessDomain`, in module `regardsoss/domain`
+* Query target expresses a list of entities as a query.
+This is required when user works in select all mode.
+Indeed, as REGARDS catalog may contain large amount of entities, it is not possible in such case to express selection as an IP ID array, as that would require to fetch all those entities from backend.

+The following sub section explains in detail what fields are provided along with each target type.

 #### Common runtime target fields